maxi-blocks/maxi-blocks/readme.txt

-=== Maxi Blocks - Page Builder Gutenberg Template Library ===
+=== Maxi Blocks Template Library & Gutenberg Page Builder ===

 Contributors: ckp267, kyrapieterse, svitlana41319, serifkonjevic, olekrut, naaaaiix, rustamsamsonyan, andriivalenia, dashaversha, myroslavv, fitsedivi, maxiblocks
-Tags: page builder, templates, site builder, template library, fse, starter templates, gutenberg blocks, blocks, landing pages, elements, style cards, svg icons shapes
-Donate link: https://ko-fi.com/maxiblocks
+Tags: template library, page builder, site builder, starter templates, style cards, templates, svg icons shapes, fse, starter templates, gutenberg blocks, blocks, landing pages, elements, Donate link: https://ko-fi.com/maxiblocks
 Requires at least: 6.1.1
 Tested up to: 6.2
 Requires PHP: 7.1
 Stable tag: 1.2.0
-License: GNU General Public License as published by the Free Software Foundation; either version 2 of the License or (at your option) any later version (the “GPL”) and the Mozilla Public License, Version 2.0 (the “MPL”)
+License: GNU General Public License as published by the Free Software Foundation; either version 2 of the License or (at your option) any later version and the Mozilla Public License, Version 2.0
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Tired of locked page builders?
-Discover freedom with 700+ unique templates, 13K+ icons, 100 design styles.
-100% free & unlocked.
+Tired of locked blocks?
+Discover freedom and work faster with 706 free templates, 13K+ icons, 100 design styles.
+Always free to build & create.
 Join our community!

 == Description ==

-**Tired of those page builders that tease you with basic features and make you pay for the rest? ...
+**Tired of those page builders that tease you with basic blocks and make you pay for the rest? ...
 Maxi is here to break the cycle!**

 Say goodbye to locked blocks, domain limits, and annoying license keys.
 With a big library of pre-built templates, designer icons, and innovative features like style cards, Maxi will take your website design to the next level.
-Plus, it's free and open-source.
+Plus, it's free to build and open to everyone.

 Loved by page builder enthusiasts, web designers, and template users, our feature-rich plugin is here to make your life easier.

-But don't take our word for it...
+Here's what users say...

 _"Ah, and the style cards functionality is genius.
 So much more advanced than any other WP theme that supports palettes.
 The product looks great.
-The icons are fantastic, and for me personally, the style cards will be very helpful."_
+The icons are fantastic, and for me personally, the style cards will be very helpful."_  -- Ivan Arnaudov, Freelancer

--- Ivan Arnaudov

-_"This Gutenberg builder is the BEST I've seen so far, I love it.
-I'm just getting my head around the Ui, but it's very intuitive if one has used other builders.
-Love the blocks, templates, SO CLEAN, and looks amazing on mobile straight away.
-Can't wait for its public launch and pro version...
-To produce a great product like this among a really crowded market, is not EASY...
-Took some real ingenuity, research and some bravery.
-The team DESERVES it.
-What excites, is this is just beta.
-Where will it be a year from now, then two years from now?
-(Can't wait) Wishing you all continued success!!"_

--- Michael Dantzie - Founder and Digital Marketing Consultant - Danzy Design and Marketing - https://danzydma.co.uk
+_"I love your philosophy of keeping the plugin and all its features free, rather than hiding some features behind a paywall as most companies do.
+And then earning your income from professionally designed page and block templates that people may want to buy to speed up their website creation, especially people or companies that have to build many websites.
+It is a win-win!"_ -- Ani, Early supporter

+_“I like the settings and the power it offers me.
+You did a great job with the “one-click design change” that you offer with style cards while offering the power to change everything with the settings.”_ -- A. Ku, Online marketeer

 == How Maxi can help you build websites faster ==